MicrosoftDocs/architecture-center/docs/cloud-adoption/plan/template.md

 The following articles support alignment of the cloud adoption plan:

-- [Workloads](./workloads.md): Align features within the cloud-migration epic to capture each workload to be migrated or modernized.
+- [Workloads](./workloads.md): Align features within the Cloud Migration epic to capture each workload to be migrated or modernized.
 Add and modify those features to capture the effort to migrate your top 10 workloads.
 - [Assets](./assets.md): Each asset (VM, application, or data) is represented by the user stories under each workload.
 Add and modify those user stories to align with your digital estate.
 - [Rationalization](./review-rationalization.md): As each workload is defined, the initial assumptions about that workload can be challenged.
 This might result in changes to the tasks under each asset.
 - [Create release plans](./iteration-paths.md): Iteration paths establish release plans by aligning efforts with various releases and iterations.